overlookmotel/expressor/README.md

 By default routing paths are created as follows:

-* Take the path of the parent route's `index` action
+* Take the path of the parent action (or parent route's index action for indexes)
 * Add the route name (e.g. `users`)
 * Add the action's params e.g. `params: 'id'` adds `:id` to the path
 * Add the action name (e.g. `edit`)